MPL 42x20x5 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-It's also worth noting that tiny parts of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which is crucial in the context of child safety.
+Additionally, small elements of these magnets have the potential to hinder the diagnostic process in case of swallowing.

 Neodymium magnets can demagnetize at high temperatures.